Learning Deep Features for One-Class Classification: Abstract

 \section{Abstract}

-We propose a deep learning-based solution for the problem of feature learning in one-class classification.
+We present a novel deep-learning based approach for \textit{one-class transfer learning} in which labeled data from an unrelated task is used for feature learning in one-class classification.
 The proposed method operates on top of a Convolutional Neural Network (CNN) of choice and produces descriptive features while maintaining a low intra-class variance in the feature space for the given class.
 For this purpose two loss functions, \textit{compactness loss} and \textit{descriptiveness loss} are proposed along with a parallel CNN architecture.
 A template matching-based framework is introduced to facilitate the testing process.
 Extensive experiments on publicly available anomaly detection, novelty detection and mobile active authentication datasets show that the proposed Deep One-Class (DOC) classification method achieves significant improvements over the state-of-the-art.